Primal Trek

 The ruyi was originally a short sword with a sword-guard used for self-defense or gesturing.
 There is some speculation that it may have evolved from a back scratcher.

-The head of the ruyi is similar to that of the lingzhi or "fungus of immortality" (see Fungus entry above) and the lotus (see Lotus entry above).
+The head of the ruyi is similar to that of the lingzhi or "fungus of immortality" and the lotus.

-Its name is usually translated as "as you wish" or "in accordance with your desires".
+The name "ruyi" is usually translated as "as you wish" or "in accordance with your desires".

 The ruyi now symbolizes good wishes and prosperity.